vegaprotocol/specs/specs/0028-governance.md

 The proposal is considered succesful and will be enacted if:

-- The `participation_rate` is greater than or equal to the minimum participation rate for the proposal
+- The `participation_rate` is greater than or equal to the minimum participation rate for the proposa
 - The `for_rate` is greater than or equal to the minimum required majority for the proposal
+- The `participation rate` is calculated against the *total supply of the governance asset*.

 Note: see below for details on minimum participation rate and minimum required majority, which are defined by type of governance action, and in some cases a category or sub-type.